-“Zero Waste” is a way of life that promotes the goal of reducing the amount of material we throw away and instead reincorporating by-products of one system for use for another system.
+“Zero Waste” is a way of life that promotes the goal of reducing the amount of material we throw away.
+One way to achieve that goal is to re-imagine resource management whereby instead of disposing of “waste” we reincorporate the by-products of one system to be used by another system, and the by-products of the next system is used by another and so on in a virtuous loop.
 There is no such thing as “waste” in Nature.
 In nature, the by-product of one system is feedstock for another system.
-Only humans have created this thing like “waste.”
-Ancient Hawaiian culture lived this way before the term “Zero Waste” came to be.
+Only humans have created this thing called “waste.”
+Ancient Hawaiian culture lived this sustainable way before the term “Zero Waste” came to be.
 We can live this way again through small shifts in our daily activities.
 In this way, we greatly reduce our impact on Hawai’i Island’s natural environment, and how much rubbish we generate, protect Hawai’i Island’s natural environment, preserve our resources for future generations, and save our community tax dollars.

-In 2007, the Hawai`i County Council joined hundreds of states, counties, cities, nationwide municipalities, and countries passing legislation adopting the mission to reduce our county’s ecological footprint.
+In 2007, the Hawai‘i County Council joined hundreds of states, counties, cities, nationwide municipalities, and countries passing legislation adopting the mission to reduce our county’s ecological footprint.
 With the right strategy and appropriate education, we can all begin to see valuable resources in our waste and divert those resources from the landfill to the right place for recovery.
 In February 2009, the County received the Draft Zero Waste Implementation Plan and held public meetings on the plan to get public input.
-A copy of the Zero Waste Presentation or as an download at the bottom of this page.

 Both non-organic and organic materials can be recycled or reconstituted into new products, extending our resources useful life cycle.
 Non-organic materials that can’t be used anymore are recycled into new products.
 Organic materials are processed to produce mulch or compost for agricultural purposes.